 Check out the FCPS STEAM Twitter feed.

-NOVA SySTEMic, based at Northern Virginia Community College, offers STEM programs for students in grades 4-12.
+NOVA SySTEMic, based at Northern Virginia Community College, offers STEAM programs for students in grades 4-12.
 Check them out on Facebook and Twitter.

-The Volgenau School of Engineering at George Mason University offers STEM outreach programs for students in middle school and older.
+The Volgenau School of Engineering at George Mason University offers STEAM outreach programs for students in middle school and older.
 You can find out more about their programs on their website or Facebook.

-Children's Science Center is a non-profit, interactive children's science museum at Fair Oaks Mall, offering hands-on STEM exhibits and activities.
+Children's Science Center is a non-profit, interactive children's science museum at Fair Oaks Mall, offering hands-on STEAM exhibits and activities.
 Take a look at their exhibits and programs on Facebook or Twitter.

-Located in Baltimore, Digital Harbor Foundation offers STEM activities to students and families in Baltimore City, as well as STEM training for educators.
+Located in Baltimore, Digital Harbor Foundation offers STEAM activities to students and families in Baltimore City, as well as STEAM training for educators.